About Children FED

 The Bridges Program exists to build relationships, educate and equip for the betterment of children in need.

 The Bridges Program desires to meet the needs of orphaned and at risk children by establishing relationship with those who are responsible for their care.
-We wish to partner with organizations that promote and facilitate the education, protection, and enrichment of children’s lives.
+We wish to partner with organizations that promote and facilitate the education, protection and enrichment of children’s lives.
 Our goal is that caregivers and larger organizations would be educationally and financially equipped to provide the best care for children in difficult circumstances.

 We recognize that every organization is unique.
-There are specific ways that an organization may care for children whether it be a school, a children’s home, or providing food during various hours of the day.
-There is no one perfect program or means to provide for at risk children.
-As we make relationships the priority, each organization will come with its unique set of challenges and cultural conditions.
+There are specific ways that an organization may care for children whether it be a school, a children’s home or providing food during various hours of the day.
+There is not one perfect program or means to provide for at risk children.
+As we make relationship the priority, each organization will come with its unique set of challenges and cultural conditions.
 Our committee seeks to create a means to meet the current conditions by helping think through and implement strategies that support organizations for the long haul.
 The goal is to facilitate practical ways for the organization to one day be self-sustaining or equipped to meet the needs of any child that may come their way.